 I will not perform a Tongue Tie divison unless the baby has had either the Vitamin K injection or at least 2 doses of Vitamin K orally if the baby is under 6 weeks old.

-IMPORTANT NOTICE: ALL TONGUE TIE PROCEDURES WILL BE CARRIED OUT AT CENTENNIAL MEDICAL CARE (CQC REGISTRATED).
+IMPORTANT NOTICE: ALL TONGUE TIE PROCEDURES WILL BE CARRIED OUT AT CENTENNIAL MEDICAL CARE, ELSTREE OR EDCARE IN EDGWARE.
+I HAVE PRACTICING PRIVILEGES AT BOTH CLINICS WHICH ARE ONITORED AND REGISTERED BY THE CQC.
 I WILL NOT BE CARRYING OUT ANY TONGUE TIE DIVISONS IN PRIVATE HOMES.